How does a PRSA pension work?

 - Charges are capped for Standard PRSAs.

-- Portable accounts mean you can move your PRSA from job to job or transfer to another provider without charge or penalty.
+- Portable accounts mean you can move your PRSA pension from job to job or transfer to another provider without charge or penalty.

 - Keep contributing, even after retirement.
 You can still top up your pension (and benefit from tax reliefs) even if you are accessing it.